 I am experienced in treating individuals with depression, anxiety, grief, trauma, life transitions, and women’s issues.
 I specialize in treating individuals recovering from eating disorders, and individuals who feel dissatisfaction with their bodies and relationships with food.
 As an eating disorder specialist, I am passionate about the link between mind and body — recognizing the importance of simultaneous healing.
 I am grounded in evidence-based practice, utilizing an integrated and trauma-informed approach influenced by cognitive behavioral therapy, dialectical behavioral therapy, exposure response and prevention therapy, mindfulness practice, and family systems therapy; while employing strengths-based and person-centered frameworks.
 I hold the belief that connection serves as a powerful aid to the recovery process and encourage the involvement of a support system, as well as other treatment professionals.

 I received my Bachelor of Science in Psychology from the University of Mary Washington, and my Master of Social Work in Clinical Practice from Virginia Commonwealth University.
 I have been working in the field of mental health since 2014 in various roles and settings, including inpatient, partial hospitalization, intensive outpatient, and outpatient levels-of-care.
-I am currently under the supervision of Alicia Ayvas, MSSW, LCSW, CEDS, and nearing the completion of clinical supervision towards an independent license.
+I am currently under the supervision of Alicia Ayvas, MSSW, LCSW, CEDS, as I work toward my CEDS.